ÐÓ°ÉÊÓÆµ

 HMA Helps NEMT Stakeholders Overcome Challenges

 Lack of transportation is a common barrier to accessing healthcare, leading to poorer health outcomes and health inequities.
 Non-emergency medical transportation (NEMT) is a critical Medicaid benefit that helps beneficiaries access the health care they need.
 However, the NEMT industry has faced numerous challenges.
-States, NEMT brokers and providers, beneficiaries, and other stakeholders have struggled with low member satisfaction, transportation network adequacy, and workforce shortages (especially in rural areas), difficulties attaining sufficient Medicaid reimbursement, ride timeliness (e.g. pickup, drop-off, post-discharge), ensuring passenger safety, digitization of records, sufficient funding, and program integrity.
+States, NEMT brokers and providers, beneficiaries, and other stakeholders have struggled with member satisfaction, adequate transportation networks and workforce (especially in rural areas), sufficient reimbursement, ride timeliness (e.g. pickup, drop-off, post-discharge), passenger safety, digitization of records, and program integrity.

 The NEMT industry is also experiencing significant changes and opportunities related to innovation and new technologies, expansion in modes of NEMT transportation (such as rideshare), standardization of tools and metrics, and the introduction of new NEMT models.